suraj4659/walmart/README.md

 ### Q2: Highest-Rated Category in Each Branch
  ---- Display the branch, category, and avg rating
 ''' sq
-select
-branch,category,avgr,rank from
-(select branch,category,avg(rating) as avgr, rank() over(partition by branch order by avg(rating) desc) as rank from sales_data group by 1,2) as ranked where rank = 1 '''
+SELECT branch, category, avgr, rank
+FROM (
+  SELECT branch, category, AVG(rating) AS avgr,
+         RANK() OVER(PARTITION BY branch ORDER BY AVG(rating) DESC) AS rank FROM sales_data
+  GROUP BY 1, 2
+) AS ranked
+WHERE rank = 1; '''

 \-- Q3: Identify the busiest day for each branch based on the number of transactions select \* from (select distinct(branch),date,count(*) ,